vcfvct/aws-exam/README.md

 * The ELB  `X-Forwarded-For` request header helps you identify the IP address of a client when you use HTTP/HTTPS load balancer.
 * Security policy is a combination of SSL protocols(TSL 1.0/1.1/1.2 SSL 2.0/3.0), SSL ciphers and the Server Order Preference option.
 * Elastic Load Balancer allows using a Predefined Security Policies or creating a Custom Security Policy for specific needs.
 If none is specified, ELB selects the `latest` Predefined Security Policy.
+* When you register an instance with an elastic network interface (ENI) attached, the load balancer routes traffic to the primary IP address of the **iprimary** interface (eth0) of the instance.

 ## RDS
 * auto backup, stored in S3.
 Might be slightly delay/latency during backup.